Deepfake detectors and datasets exhibit racial and gender bias, USC study shows

 “[U]sing a single performance metrics such as … detection accuracy over the entire dataset is not enough to justify massive commercial rollouts of deepfake detectors,” the researchers wrote.
 “As deepfakes become more pervasive, there is a growing reliance on automated systems to combat deepfakes.
 We argue that practitioners should investigate all societal aspects and consequences of these high impact systems.”

 The research is especially timely in light of growth in the commercial deepfake video detection market.
-Amsterdam-based Deeptrace Labs offers a suite of monitoring products that purport to classify deepfakes uploaded on social media, video hosting platforms, and disinformation networks.
+Amsterdam-based Sensity (formerly Deeptrace Labs) offers a suite of monitoring products that purport to classify deepfakes uploaded on social media, video hosting platforms, and disinformation networks.
 Dessa has proposed techniques for improving deepfake detectors trained on data sets of manipulated videos.
 And Truepic raised an $8 million funding round in July 2018 for its video and photo deepfake detection services.
 In December 2018, the company acquired another deepfake “detection-as-a-service” startup — Fourandsix — whose fake image detector was licensed by DARPA.

 VentureBeatVentureBeat's mission is to be a digital town square for technical decision-makers to gain knowledge about transformative technology and transact.
 Our site delivers essential information on data technologies and strategies to guide you as you lead your organizations.
 We invite you to become a member of our community, to access: